Indian Free Peach

 Pollination: Needs a Pollinizer

-Rootstock: St. Julian Semi-Dwarf
+Rootstock: St. Julian-Dwarf

 Read our Peach Growing Guide